bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

     - Description * - Provide a short description of the template.
     - OS type * - Select an OS type from the drop-down list.
     - Group - Select a group from the drop-won list.
     - Password enabled - Tick this option if the template has the password change script installed.
+That means the VM created on the base of this template will be accessed by a password, and this password can be reset.
     - Dynamically scalable - Tick this option if the template contains XS/VM Ware tools to support the dynamic scaling of VM CPU/memory.

 .. note:: Required fields are marked with an asterisk (*).